LKrae/ML-learning/ML-learning/01_satellite-change-detection-system-design/README.md

-# Week 01 — ML System Design Fundamentals
+# 01 — ML System Design Fundamentals
 ### Satellite Imagery Change Detection System (GEOINT)

 This week focuses on developing a complete, senior‑level ML system design for a **Satellite Imagery Change Detection System**, aligned with GEOINT workflows and real‑world remote sensing constraints.
 The goal is to demonstrate end‑to‑end thinking across business framing, data engineering, modeling, deployment, monitoring, and lifecycle management.